grahamflick/Minimal-Composition-MEG-Design-Materials/README.md

 2. B & P used a random ISI between trials sampled from a normal distribution with mean of 400 ms. Here, a discrete uniform distribution across 200, 300, 400, 500, and 600 ms was used, and added to an initial 100 ms of blank screen on each trial.

-3. This version does not include the symbol string condition used in B & P.
+3. This version does not include the symbol string condition used in B & P, but the stimuli are included in /stim.

 # Timing parameters for trials: